norekdcs2020/Bindulator_v0.304_archive/README.md

 Bindulator is a MS Excel based tool for Digital Combat Simulator (DCS) keybind visualization.
 The Bindulator uses a mix of Excel, PowerQuery and VBA actions, macros and scripts and works together with a free PDF editor.

 After countless binding, rebinding and unbinding binds in DCS World (+formats +uninstalls +DCS bind bugs) I lost track what function on which airplane is bound on which button of my controllers.
 Unfortunately I have never found any tool for DCS World bind visualization (nor PDF nor kneeboard) so I made one for myself and my friends.
 Supposing it could also make some of the DCS World community happier, I have decided to make it public.
-I am not a proffesional programmer so please bear that in mind and use the Bindulator at your own risk.
+I am not a professional programmer so please bear that in mind and use the Bindulator at your own risk.
 If my effort inspire you to make a better, standalone program that does not need DCS HTML exports, MS Excel, PDF editor - I am already a fan of your work!

 All rights to the Bindulator are reserved by 'norekdcs2020' (GPLv2).
 I do not consent to any paid or commercial use of the Bindulator.
 Contact me via Github, norekdcs2020@gmail.com or the ED forum thread <a href="LINK DO WATKU NA FORUM ED">LINK DO WATKU NA FORUM ED</a>.